| Last Name | Frequency (in 2017) |

 Some of the Slovak surnames originated from the social status of their bearers.
 It should be remembered that some arose as an ironic name for this social status.

-One such social status was the designation of the word zeman, which denote members of the lower nobility.
+One such social status was the designation of the word zeman, which denotes members of the lower nobility.
 The surnames such as Zeman, Zemančík or Zemko originated from this word.

 Surnames from the names of cities, regions, states and others

-And the last part of surnames come from the names of cities, regions, states and other geographical names.
+And the last part of surnames comes from the names of cities, regions, states, and other geographical names.

 Conclusion